k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 ### Admin User

-By default, Fabric creates the **admin** user as the initial superuser when starting for the first time and defines their user and password as **"admin"**.
-Fabric can also be started for the first time with another initial superuser that is not defined as admin/admin.
+By default, Fabric creates the **admin** user as the initial superuser when initially starting, and it defines its user and password as 'admin'.
+Fabric can also be initially started with a different initial superuser, which is not defined as admin/admin.

 - Copy the **adminInitialCredentials.template** file from the [$K2_HOME/fabric/config.template](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md) directory to the [$K2_HOME/config](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homeconfig) directory.
 - Change the **File Name** to **adminInitialCredentials**.